Six easy steps to help kid writers (even those who struggle) develop interesting ideas, well-written sentences, and write stories confidently in K-2.

 If you want to build your students’ writing skills and support them as they grow into confident, independent writers, then you are in the right place!

-1- Modeling Good Writing
+1- Model Good Writing

 As the teacher, you can help students master writing skills simply by showing them how to do it!
 Let them watch you, show them examples, and walk them through the process.